huzvanec/CustomCapes/README.md

 You must have minecraft (I know, it's pretty obvious) <br>
 You must be a migrator <br>
 Your migrator cape has to be turned on - in your skin settings and in your minecraft options (Options/Skin Customization/Cape: ON)
-## MultiMc support
+## MultiMC support
-MultiMc 5 is supported, you just need to insert this instead of your .minecraft path: <br>
+MultiMC 5 is supported, you just need to insert this instead of your .minecraft path: <br>
 Linux: /home/&lt;user&gt;/.local/share/multimc/ <br>
 ~~Windows~~ (Comming soon!)
 ## Capes